Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

 If the $i$-th row has $d_i$ boxes, the condition for being a diagram is that $n-k\geq d_1\geq \ldots \geq d_k\geq 0$.
-The tuple $d=(d_1,\ldots ,d_k)$ is a partition of the number of boxes $|d|$, which equals the codimension of the corresponding Schubert variety.
-Sometimes we will need to think at $d$ as a subset of $\{1,\ldots ,n\}=[n]$, in which case we denote $d^|$ the size $k$ set of the vertical steps and $d^-$ the size $n-k$ set of horizontal steps.
-Our convention is that steps are counted from the top-right corner of the grid (not of the diagram) to the bottom-left, following the part of the border of $d$ in the interior of the grid.\\\\ \ytableausetup{boxsize=0.2em} The most important class for us is $c_1(T\Gr(k,n))=n\sigma_{\ydiagram{1}}$, and multiplication by this class is determined by the \textit{quantum Pieri rule}
+The tuple $d=(d_1,\ldots ,d_k)$ is a partition of the number of boxes $|d|$, which equals the complex codimension of the corresponding Schubert variety $X_d$.
+It is also useful to think $d$ as a subset of $\{1,\ldots ,n\}=[n]$, in which case $d^|$ denotes the size $k$ set of the vertical steps, and $d^-$ the size $n-k$ set of horizontal steps.
+The steps of a diagram are counted from the top-right corner of the grid (not of the diagram) to the bottom-left, following the part of the border of $d$ in the interior of the grid.